Ahmadnagar Sultanate: Reigns of the successors of Malik Ahmad

 After the death of Hussain in 1565, his minor son Murtaza Nizam Shah I ascended the throne.
-During his minority, his mother Khanzada Humayun Sultana ruled as a regent for several years.
-Murtaza Shah annexed Berar in 1572.
-On his death in 1588, his son Miran Hussain ascended the throne.
-But his reign could last only a little more than ten months as he was poisoned to death.
-Ismail, a cousin of Miran Hussain was raised to the throne, but the actual power was in the hands of Jamal Khan, the leader of the Deccani/Habshi group in the court.
-Jamal Khan was killed in the battle of Rohankhed in 1591 and soon Ismail Shah was also captured and confined by his father Burhan, who ascended the throne as Burhan Nizam Shah II.
-But his sister Chand Bibi fought him.
-Winning the kingdom, Chand Bibi ascended the throne as regent for the new infant sultan, Bahadur Nizam Shah.
-She repulsed an invasion by the Mughal Empire with the reinforcements from the Bijapur and Golconda Sultanates.
+During his minority, his mother Khanzada Humayun ruled as a regent for several years.
+Murtaza Shah annexed Berar in 1574, bringing the sultanate to its territorial zenith.
+Murtaza launched an unsuccessful campaign into Bijapur in 1580, following the death of sultan Ali Adil Shah I earlier that year.
+In 1586, Ahmadnagar faced an invasion by Akbar of the Mughal Empire; Mughal forces approached the capital, but were dispelled, choosing to withdraw to the recently annexed Ellichpur, whereupon the city was sacked and razed.
+The Mughals were then fully expelled from Ahmadnagar territory, the invasion ultimately ending in Mughal humiliation.
+Amid falling stability in the Sultanate as a result of mismanaged factional relations, Murtaza was murdered by his son Miran Hussain in 1588, who succeeded him and ascended the throne.
+His reign could however last only a little more than ten months as he was imprisoned.
+Ismail, a cousin of Miran Hussain was raised to the throne, but actual power was in the hands of Jamal Khan, the leader of the Habshi group in the court.
+He was the leader of the Mahdawi movement, and aggressively propagated the faith while in power.

+Ismail Nizam Shah's unpopular reign proved short.
+Jamal Khan was killed in the battle of Rohankhed in 1591 and soon Ismail was also captured and confined by his father Burhan, who ascended the throne as Burhan Nizam Shah II.
+He outlawed Mahdawia and reinstated Shi'ism as the state religion.
+Following Burhan's death, a civil war broke out which was eventually won by his sister, Chand Bibi.
+She ascended the throne as regent for the new infant sultan and her grand-nephew, Bahadur Nizam Shah, then repelled an invasion by the Mughal Empire with reinforcements from the Bijapur and Golconda Sultanates.
 After the death of Chand Bibi in July 1600, Ahmadnagar was conquered by the Mughals and the Sultan was imprisoned.

 Malik Ambar and the demise of the sultanate

-Although, Ahmadnagar city and its adjoining areas were occupied by the Mughals, an extensive part of the kingdom still remained in possession of the influential officials of the Nizam Shahi dynasty.
-Malik Ambar and other Ahmadnagar officials defied the Mughals and declared Murtaza Nizam Shah II as sultan in 1600 at a new capital Paranda.
-Malik Ambar became prime minister and Vakil-us-Saltanat of Ahmadnagar.
-Later, the capital was shifted first to Junnar and then to a new city Khadki (later Aurangabad).
+Despite Ahmadnagar city being incorporated into the Mughal Empire, much of the former kingdom still remained in the possession of influential officials of the Nizam Shahi dynasty.
+Malik Ambar and other Ahmadnagar officials defied the Mughals and declared Murtaza Nizam Shah II as sultan in 1600 at a new capital in Paranda.
+Malik Ambar became prime minister and vekīl-us-saltanat of Ahmadnagar.
+Later, the capital was shifted, first to Junnar and Ausa and then to a new city called Khadki (later Aurangabad).